ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ```

 Of course this is all just sugar, so it all compiles to a column list with table
 qualifications -- but the syntax is very powerful.
-You can easily narrowin a
+You can easily narrow a
-wide table, or fusing joins that share common keys.
+wide table, or fuse joins that share common keys without creating conflicts.

 ```
 -- just the Foo columns